trilliumeng/orion-sdk/Readme.md

 On Ubuntu and other Debian-based distributions, MultiMarkdown can also be installed by running `sudo apt-get install libtext-multimarkdown-perl`.

 This optional dependancy will allow a development system to [generate](https://github.com/trilliumeng/orion-sdk/blob/master/Readme.md#support-and-documentation) a html version of the documentation.
 Otherwise documentation is only generated into markdown files.
 A preview of the documentation generated for the current release is found [here](https://static.trilliumeng.com/ApplicationData/Orion/download.html?device=OrionSDK).
+The generated documentation is for the last release version.
+It is recommended that you generate the docs when you generate the protocol code and reference it for your development if you are using a pre-released branch of the protocol.

 ## Repository Contents